 A Family in Bloom Adoption has established working relationships with personnel and a network in Uganda to facilitate the adoption process from Uganda.
 This includes three practicing adoption attorneys.
 In-country support staff can be cobbled in as needed.

 To meet a growing need, A Family in Bloom Adoption has begun conducting home studies for American families living in Uganda using one of our agency’s qualified social workers.

 We are still taking Ugandan adoption cases for American families that fall into the following categories:

-- Kinship adoptions adoptions (extended family of the prospective Ugandan-American adoptive parents),
+- Kinship adoptions: extended family of the prospective Ugandan-American adoptive parents

-- American families that are currently living in Uganda and have a designated adoption,
+- American families that are currently living in Uganda and have a designated child

 Non-kinship cases that are accepted require verification of involvement or oversight by the Probationary District.

 A combination of poverty and personal hardship stories underlies the international adoption of Ugandan children.
 It is frequently the case that orphanage children have lost parents due to maternal mortality and AIDS.
 Children reside in private orphanages established by individuals that often possess a strong moral compass and religious calling to make a difference in their communities.
 There is no governmental assistance to these homes, many of which struggle to find the resources to provide for the children in their care.